pepershukov/ytm-yld/README.md

 | RAM              | Minimum 100MB usable.
 Need more than 100MB if you have more than ~200 songs (500KB per one song) | Minimum 100MB usable.
 Need more than 100MB if you have more than ~500 songs (200KB per one song) |
 | Architecture     | x86_64                                                                                           | x86_64                                                                                           |
 | Other            | Internet access                                                                                  | Internet access                                                                                  |

-The requirements download/instructions are listed in the [`requirements.txt`](https://raw.githubusercontent.com/pepershukov/ytm-yld/main/requirements.txt) in addition to Python pip packages needed with this project.

 ## Usage